navtech-io/Simpleflow/docs/simpleflow-script-reference.md

  or <set statements> )*
 ```
 ### Guidelines
 * All `let` statements (declare and initialize variables) must be declared in the beginning of the script. you must declare variables if you wish to modify further in the script using set statement.
-Set statement does not work on undeclared variable.
 * Each statement must end with a new line and a statement can be written in multiple lines.
-* All keywords must be written in lower case (`let, set, message, error, output, rule, when, then, exit, end rule, partial, true, false `).
-Variable names, property names and function names are not case sensitive.
+* All keywords must be written in lower case (`let, set, message, error, output, rule, when, then, exit, end rule, partial, true, false, none,... `).
+Variable name, property name, function's parameter name and function name are not case sensitive.
+* Keywords cannot be used for variable name, function's parameter name and property name.
+  Example: `arg.message` or `$Send(message: '')` are not valid,
+  it will throw exception, but you can use keywords by changing the letter case. `arg.Message` is valid but not `arg.message`.

 ## Variables <a name="variables"></a>